Clear vision for SAS Business Analytics

 - Implementations of SAS BI tools last longer than comparable suppliers, on average.
 This is partly explained by the server based architecture of SAS software.

-- The solutions does not work well with other BI solutions, which are often used within an organization, such as Qlik and Tableau.
+- The solutions does not work well with other BI solutions that are often used within an organization, such as Qlik and Tableau.

 - SAS software is less suitable for small and medium enterprises through the relatively long implementation time and high licensing fees.